olaurino/presentations/ivoa/sesto2015/vodml/slides.md

 ## Meta-Model

 ## Updates
-- Nothing changed since Banff.
-- Normative part is basically unchanged since Heidelberg:
+>- Normative part is basically unchanged since Heidelberg:
    - `utype` -> `vodml-ref`
 - Informative sections improved before Banff.
+- Nothing major changed since Banff.
+    - Few minor *To Be Discussed* addressed.
-- Implementation feedback is good.
+- Implementation feedback is good: only one issue identified.
 - Working on more XMI translation scripts.

 . . .

 Document seems stable.
-Few minor TBD left
+Should be ready for Proposed Recommendation pending few TBDs.

 ## To Be Defined
-- Few minor TBDs left in the document:
+>- Few minor TBDs left in the document:
-    - detailed list of authors
-    - check statement: *all VODML elements are from UML 2.4.1*
     - prefix: globally unique or defined in serialization?
-    - SKOSConcept concrete notation
-    - Constraint XML description (leave it for future version?
-PDL?)
-    - HTML documentation MAY or SHOULD be created?
-    - Suggestion on DM definitions.
-    - Other notable absences?
+    - SKOSConcept/RDF/Enumeration
-    - Concrete reference to `IVOA` model.
+	- subsets issues from implementation feedback
 - One TODO:
     - reformat a figure